 I was adopted when I was a year and a month old.
 I’ll elaborate on why over a year went by before I was snatched up by someone in another post, ’cause that’s a whole different arena.

 Anyway, once you’re taken in by a family, if the people who adopted you clue you in early on, you basically go through most of your life with two opposing thoughts:

 Boy, was I lucky that someone wanted me bad enough to bring me into their life.

 Boy, was I unlucky that it had to come to that.

 How does one hold “luck” in one hand and “unlucky” in the other and somehow have them coalesce into a coherent, balanced philosophy?

 And is it even possible, since they’re completely opposite ideas?

-Some people call it “being in the moment,” and it’s a lot harder to do than it sounds.
-But I find that when I spend any time “being in the moment,” that nothing else can invade that space.
-Because in this moment, right now, this Goldilocks zone that feels “just right”, there is no past and no future.
-There is just “now.”
-If I manage to drag anything in there with me, it by necessity undergoes a transformation in order to conform to the laws of “just right.”
-In the null space, opposing concepts and worrisome ideas sort of blend together into an acceptable amalgamation.
+Some people call it being in the moment, and it’s a lot harder to do than it sounds.
+But sometimes when I manage to get there, when I’m actually “in the moment,” nothing else seems capable of invading that space.
+Because in this moment, right now, this Goldilocks zone that feels just right, there is no past and no future.
+There’s just now.

-Maybe Freud would say I’ve found a way to “neutralize” my anxiety.
-In a very shallow, surface way, that may be true.
-But if it’s real and not just denial or suppression or rationalization and it succeeds in a truly profound and meaningful way, down to the cellular level…well, I’d like to see if Freud has a better answer.
+Maybe Freud would say I’ve only found a way to neutralize my anxiety.
+But if it’s real and not just denial or suppression or rationalization and it succeeds in a profound and meaningful way…well, I’d like to see if Freud has a better answer.